Fabric Commands

 This function adds 1000 to the input value and returns the value 1235, Fabric gets Customer # 1235.

-USE - an alias of GET command.
+USE - an alias of the GET command.

 Get an LUI: